deploymenttheory/.github/profile/README.md

 ## Why Go

 Device management has historically been written in whatever language the vendor shipped an SDK in (if one even exists).
 PowerShell here, Bash there, Swift or .Net when you need to touch the OS.
 This fragments tooling, testing and hiring.
-We picked one language and have gone all in.
+We have picked one language and stuck with it for every project.

 - **One static binary, covers every platform.** Cross-compile from CI, ship a single artifact to macOS, Windows and Linux.
 No runtime, no interpreter, no dependency chain on the endpoint.